ryanarmstrong/bootstrap_admin/README.md

-Bootstrap Admin
+Content Flow Admin
 ===============

-An admin theme based on the Drupal Bootstrap base theme.
+An admin theme based on the Drupal Bootstrap base theme for use with the Content Flow module.